 Check first if you have any accumulated miles on your frequent flyer programme!!!
 All major airline alliances will have at least a few partners that can get you there: OneWorld, Star Alliance, Sky Team, and of course the individual airlines as well.
 This is the time to use those miles!

-Results will show all flights available and you can quickly compare all the prices (prices include all taxes and fees) and schedules and help you find the best deals.
+You can quickly compare all the prices (prices include all taxes and fees) and schedules and help you find the best deals.

 Make sure you check the schedules, flying times and connections, don't just go with price.
 Things to watch out for: